What is it?

 The interest rate for 2017 is fixed at 3.25 percent.

 Alternative energy systems are defined by law as "the generation system or equipment used to convert energy sources into usable sources."
 The types of systems most commonly financed include: solar panels that generate electricity (photovoltaic systems); solar panels for hot water and/or space heating; small wind generators; small hydropower plants (under 1 megawatt); biomass (wood) heating appliances; and ground-source heat pump systems for space and water heating.

 Other recognized non-fossil forms of energy generation may qualify.
-DEQ provides technical review and approval of all systems proposed for the loan program and can be consulted for details.
+DEQ conducts a technical review of all projects proposed for the loan program.
+Feel free to contact program staff with questions.

 How much can I borrow?

 Loans can be made up to a maximum of $40,000 and may be repaid in up to 10 years, depending on the loan amount.
 Interest rates are set annually and are fixed for the term of the loan.